Structural properties of the first-order transduction quasiorder: Abstract

 \section{Abstract}

 Logical transductions provide a very useful tool to encode classes of structures inside other classes of structures.
-In this paper we study first-order transductions and the quasi-order they induce on infinite hereditary classes of finite graphs.
-Surprisingly, this quasi-order is very complex, though shaped by the locality properties of first-order logic.
-This contrasts with the conjectured simplicity of the MSO transduction quasi-order.
-Main dividing lines inherited from classical model theory are the notions of monadic stability and monadic dependence.
+In this paper we study first-order (FO) transductions and the quasiorder they induce on infinite classes of finite graphs.
+Surprisingly, this quasiorder is very complex, though shaped by the locality properties of first-order logic.
+This contrasts with the conjectured simplicity of the monadic second order (MSO) transduction quasiorder.
+We first establish a local normal form for FO transductions, which is of independent interest.
+Then we prove that the quotient partial order is a bounded distributive join-semilattice, and that the subposet of \emph{additive} classes is also a bounded distributive join-semilattice.
+The FO transduction quasiorder has a great expressive power, and many well studied class properties can be defined using it.
+We apply these structural properties to prove, among other results, that FO transductions of the class of paths are exactly perturbations of classes with bounded bandwidth, that the local variants of monadic stability and monadic dependence are equivalent to their (standard) non-local versions, and that the classes with pathwidth at most $k$, for $k\geq 1$ form a strict hierarchy in the FO transduction quasiorder.

-It appears that the FO transduction quasi-order has a great expressive power and many class properties studied earlier (such as having bounded pathwidth, bounded shrubdepth, etc.) may be equivalently defined by it.
-In this paper we study properties of the FO transduction quasi-order in detail, particularly in the monadically stable domain.
-Among other things we prove that the classes with given pathwidth form a strict hierarchy in the FO transduction quasi-order.
-Our basic results are based on a new normal form of transductions.
-We formulate several old and new conjectures.
-For example it is a challenging problem whether the classes with given treewidth form a strict hierarchy.
-This is illustrating the rich spectrum of an emerging area.